Art Schlichter: Early life

-Schlichter was born in Bloomingburg, Ohio, between Columbus and Cincinnati.
-He was a football and basketball star at Miami Trace High School.
-He never lost a game in 30 starts at quarterback; his record was only blemished by one tie.
-His gambling habit began in high school with a visit to Scioto Downs, a harness racing track near Columbus.
-He and several friends pooled their resources to bet on a race at Scioto Downs, and won.
+Art Schlichter was born in Bloomingburg, Ohio, on April 25, 1960.
+He played basketball and football at Miami Trace High School, where he showed enormous promise as a quarterback and never lost a game in thirty starts; his record was only blemished by one tie.
+Schlichter's gambling habit began during this period with a visit to Scioto Downs, a harness racing track near Columbus, where he and several friends pooled their resources to bet and win on a race.
 He quickly became a regular, and Scioto Downs remained his favorite track over the years.

-Schlichter was a four-year starter at Ohio State University.
-He was the last starting quarterback for legendary Buckeyes coach Woody Hayes.
-According to his father, Max, Hayes was so enthralled with Art that he was willing to jettison his "three yards and a cloud of dust" offense and throw as many as 25 times a game if he signed with the Buckeyes.
+Schlichter was a four-year starter at the Ohio State University (OSU), the last starting quarterback for legendary Buckeyes coach Woody Hayes.
+According to Schlichter's father, Hayes was so enthralled with the young quarterback that he was willing to jettison his "three yards and a cloud of dust" offense and throw as many as 25 times a game if Schlichter signed with the Buckeyes.
 Schlichter threw the interception that led to Hayes' assault on Clemson linebacker Charlie Bauman in the 1978 Gator Bowl, an act that led to the coach's firing the next day.
-Schlichter finished in the top six of Heisman Trophy balloting during his last three years—fourth as a sophomore, sixth as a junior and fifth as a senior.
-In his sophomore year, 1979, he led the Buckeyes to an undefeated regular season.
-They had a chance to win at least a share of the national championship in the Rose Bowl, but lost to USC by one point.

-In his four years as a Buckeye, 1978 through 1981, Schlichter tallied 7,547 passing yards and 50 touchdown passes, with 46 interceptions.
+In his four years as a Buckeye, between 1978 and 1981, Schlichter tallied 7,547 passing yards and 50 touchdown passes, with 46 interceptions.
 He also rushed for 1,303 yards and 35 touchdowns.
-At the time, he was Ohio State's all-time leader in total offense.
-In 1981, sports writer Ritter Collett published a biography of Schlichter, Straight Arrow.
+At the time, Schlichter was OSU's all-time leader in total offense; he was passed in passing yards by J. T. Barrett in the 2010s, while Dwayne Haskins broke his single-game passing record of 458 in 2018.
+He finished in the top six of Heisman Trophy balloting during his last three years—fourth as a sophomore, sixth as a junior and fifth as a senior.
+In his sophomore year, Schlichter led the Buckeyes to an undefeated regular season.
+They had a chance to win at least a share of the national championship in the 1980 Rose Bowl but lost to the USC Trojans by one point.
+In 1981, sportswriter Ritter Collett published a biography of Schlichter entitled Straight Arrow.

 During his college career, Schlichter was frequently spotted at Scioto Downs with a prominent Ohio gambler.
-Although the Columbus and OSU police departments became suspicious, the athletic department felt it lacked enough evidence to go to the NCAA about the matter.
-He turned his attention from horses to games by his junior year at Ohio State; by the end of that year he had lost thousands of dollars gambling on college and professional sports.
-On several occasions he was seen at the track with Hayes' successor as head coach, Earle Bruce, a fact which helped cover up early problems emerging while Schlichter was at Ohio State.
+Although the Columbus and OSU police departments became suspicious, the athletic department felt it lacked enough evidence to notify the National Collegiate Athletic Association (NCAA).
+Schlichter turned his attention from horses to sports betting by his junior year at OSU; by the end of that year he had lost thousands of dollars gambling on college and professional sports.
+On several occasions he was seen at Scioto Downs with Hayes' successor as head coach, Earle Bruce, a fact which helped cover up early problems emerging while Schlichter was at OSU.